nnapior/redcap-sheets/README.md

 ### Introduction:

 Thanks for using our webapp.
-This web application used to import and export data with the REDcap and Google Sheets.
+This web application is used to import and export data with the REDcap and Google Sheets.

 ### What can you do using this web app?